Fabianopb/mcc-remote-ocr/README.md

 ```

 Superuser permissions are required for the deployment.
 Note: Google Cloud SDK, Docker and Kubernetes are set up as the
 root user by the script.
-Thus, all following commands related to these features must be run with _sudo_.
+Thus, all following commands related to these features must be run with _sudo_, to be able to
+access needed configuration files.

 The deployment script will build the Android application as an APK file, which can then be installed to a device.
 The APK file is saved to _TOCR-mobileUI/app/build/outputs/apk/app-release.apk_.